sdbip/EventStoreModel/README.md

 ## Tables

 State is stored in a relational database with built-in support for SQLite and PostgreSQL.
+Note that table names are never quoted in the SQL scripts, and, because reasons, PostgreSQL converts unquoted names to lowercase.
+That is however the only difference you will see.

 The `Entities` table: